Teriks/pake/README.rst

     @pk.task(i="foo/foo.c", o="foo/foo.o")
     def foo(ctx):
         # Execute a program (gcc) and print its stdout/stderr to the tasks output.

+        # ctx.call can be passed a command line as variadic arguments, an iterable, or
+        # as a string.
+It will automatically flatten out non string iterables in your variadic
+        # arguments or iterable object, so you can just pass an iterable such as ctx.inputs
+        # as part of your full command line invocation instead of trying to create the command
+        # line by concatenating lists or using the indexer on ctx.inputs/ctx.outputs

         ctx.call(CC, '-c', ctx.inputs, '-o', ctx.outputs)